imnotmomo/tax-advisor/README.md

 - `CLOUDFLARE_TOKEN`

 > **Important:** The site password is documented in the project report file
-> linked above.
+> in canvas submission.
 This README will not reveal the password.

 ## Environment Variables